sumitpuri/tririgaDocker/README.md

 $ docker run -ti -p 8001:8001 --name tririga_10.5.3.2 -h tririgaDocker -d ibmtririga/tririga_10.5.3.2:v3.5.3.3_51528 ./runtririga.sh
 ```

-Important Note: This command needs to be run only once for installation.
+Note: This command needs to be run only once for installation.

 ### Step 7:
 Open any browser and click http://localhost:8001/index.html to launch TRIRIGA locally.